-If you have allergic symptoms that seem to appear at certain times of the year, you should visit your family doctor, who will ask some questions about your allergic reactions.
+If you have allergic symptoms that seem to appear at certain times of the year, you should visit your doctor, who will ask some questions about your allergic reactions.
 You can also discuss your record of your symptoms.
-To diagnose your allergy, your doctor may refer you to a specialist doctor known as an allergist or clinical immunologist.
+To diagnose your allergy, your doctor may refer you to a clinical immunology/allergy specialist.

-Allergists can test for allergies using a number of methods depending on the type of potential allergy.
+Clinical immunology/allergy specialists can depending on the type of potential allergy.
 To test for an allergy to pollens, the allergist may use a skin prick test or a blood test for allergies.
 Information about is available on the Australasian Society of Clinical Immunology and Allergy website.

 Unproven methods to test for allergies

 A number of methods claim to test for allergies, but they have not been medically or scientifically proven.
 They can be costly and could lead to dangerous avoidance of certain foods.
 The organisation representing allergists (Australasian Society of Clinical Immunology and Allergy) recommends that you do not use certain methods to have potential allergies tested.
 These methods include:

 - cytotoxic food testing